gcannestro1/MEA.Analysis/README.md

 # Multichannel Systems 24-Well MEA Analysis
+!!!
+Code is currently in progress !!!

 ## Introduction
-This repository contains tools for analyzing data from a 24-well Multichannel Systems multi-electrode array (MEA), configured for .h5 files.
+This repository contains Matlab scripts for analyzing data from a 24-well Multichannel Systems multi-electrode array (MEA).
+The analysis is tailored for.
 The analysis focuses on neural activity, including spike/burst properties, network dynamics, and clustering coefficients.
+The tools provided are designed to facilitate research in neuroscience by extracting and analyzing neural activity patterns.
+Here we use readable language for those unfamiliar with coding or Matlab, as well as basic GUIs to make using these files accessible.

 ## Features
 - Basic characteristics analysis (spike, burst, network burst properties)